javierdelapuente/paas-charm/docs/explanation/index.rst

    :maxdepth: 1
    :numbered:

-   12-Factor app principles <foundations>
+   12-Factor app principles <12-factor-principles>
-   How are they applied in rocks and charms? <foundations>
+   How are they applied in rocks and charms? <how-are-12-factor-principles-applied>

 12-Factor ecosystem
 -------------------